Spencer Torkelson Preview, Player Props: Tigers vs. Royals

 Spencer Torkelson At The Plate

-- In 39.6% of his games this season, Torkelson has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in five contests.
+- Torkelson has had at least one RBI in 39.6% of his games this year (61 of 154), with more than one RBI 21 times (13.6%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.